damko/zibaldone/README.md

 Create the *zibaldone* database in mysql and populate it using the `database.sql` file.

 Edit the file `app/api/models/zibaldone.php` and update it with the correct credentials.

+Finally change the rights of the zibaldone directory to 777 so that the webserver can create files and folders.